 Before closing day, there are certain important items you should know about so that you can achieve the best possible terms for yourself in the transaction.

-- Ask a lender for a copy of the HUD pamphlet, “Buying Your Home: Settlement Costs and Helpful Information,” or access it HUD’s website.
+- Ask a lender for a copy of the HUD pamphlet, “Buying Your Home: Settlement Costs and Helpful Information.”
 Most lenders are required to provide their loan applicants with a copy of this document under the Real Estate Settlement Procedures Act (RESPA), but you will be able to shop more wisely for settlement services if you have read the pamphlet before you apply.
 It provides a good description of the settlement process and explains most of the expenses you will encounter.

 - When you apply for a loan, the lender is required by law to provide you with a good faith estimate of settlement costs.
 Shortly before settlement, you will be told exactly how much you owe so that you can get a bank check.
 A personal check is generally not acceptable.
 In some instances, you may have money returned to you instead of having to pay.

 - Before you go to settlement, familiarize yourself with important settlement terms.

 An appraisal is an estimate of the fair market value of your home.
 Appraisals help both the lender and the buyer to determine if the sales price is consistent with the actual value.
 An appraiser inspects the house and the neighborhood and makes an estimate based on the price of comparable houses and other factors.
 The appraisal provides no guarantee that the property is free of defects.
 Lenders insist on an appraisal to see how much they could recover by selling your house if you default.
 The fee for this service may vary considerably depending on the specific characteristics of your house.